-The curry tree (Murraya koenigii) or curry leaf tree is a tropical to sub-tropical tree in the family Rutaceae (the rue family, which includes rue, citrus, and satinwood), and is native to India.
+The curry tree (Murraya koenigii) or curry leaf tree is a tropical to sub-tropical tree in the family Rutaceae (the rue family, which includes rue, citrus, and satinwood) and is native to India.
 Its leaves are used in many dishes in the Indian subcontinent.
-Often used in curries, the leaves are generally called by the name “curry leaves”, although they are also actually “sweet neem leaves” in most Indian languages.
+Often used in curries, the leaves are generally called “curry leaves,” although they are actually “sweet neem leaves” in most Indian languages.

 Curry leaves are aromatic herbs used in South Indian cooking.
 The glossy leaves are vibrant green and teardrop-shaped, about one-and-a-half inches in length.
 These aromatic leaves have a lemon scent and a distinct, pungent taste that has been compared to anise and lemongrass.

 Let’s get this out of the way right off the bat: Curry leaves are an herb not related to curry powder.
 Curry powder is a blend of different spices which may or (far more likely) may not include curry leaves.
 In The Oxford Companion to Food, Alan Davidson writes of curry powder: “the kind sold commercially represents an attempt by the British manufactures to provide a ready-made form a spice mixture corresponding to those uses in South India.”
 Powder and leaves are not, in any way, a substitute for one another.

 To add to the confusion, curry leaf plants and curry plants are different, too; if you’re looking to grow your curry leaves, the former is what you want.
 But, again, linguistic sticklers are advised: The curry leaf plant has pinnate leaves, so when a recipe calls for a certain number of curry leaves, it’s calling for said number of curry leaflets.